Skip to main content

 Complete Flow Diagram

-2. Integration Code
+2. Integration code

-• global_gueno_validation_kyc is the standard code for full KYC verification
+• global_gueno_validation_kyc is the standard code for full KYC verification and works in sandbox with no extra setup.

 3. Verification URL

-4. Webhook vs Polling
+4. Webhook events

-• You can also poll GET /api/kyc/validations/:id for status updates
+• You can also poll GET /api/kyc/validations/:id for status updates.

 Prerequisites